nf-core/website/markdown/developers/adding_pipelines.md

 * `docs/`: Markdown files for documenting the pipeline

-* `lib/`: The lib directory contains groovy utility functions.
-These are called from within the nf-core pipeline to do common pipeline tasks, like formatting the header for the command line.
-Any larger groovy function you want to call in the code should therefore go in here.
+* `lib/`: The lib directory contains Groovy utility functions.
+These are called from within the nf-core pipeline to do common pipeline tasks (e.g. parameter schema validation) and to hold Groovy functions that may be useful in the pipeline context (e.g. to validate pipeline-specific parameters).
 Currently, the following files are included:

   * `NfcoreSchema.groovy`
   * `NfcoreTemplate.groovy`